oracle/weblogic-monitoring-exporter/README.md

 * [Chart-based sample](samples/kubernetes/end2end): This is an end-to-end sample that shows you the steps to set up monitoring for WebLogic domains using Prometheus and Grafana.
 Prometheus and Grafana are installed with Helm charts.

-# Web Application
+# Web application

+One way to use the exporter is by creating a WAR with a default configuration and deploying it to a WebLogic Server instance.

 ## Setting the configuration

-The Web Application has a main landing page which displays the current [configuration](#configuration) and allows a user to change it, either by uploading a replacement or an addition to the queries specified with the current one.
+The web application has a main landing page, which displays the current [configuration](#configuration) and allows you to change it, either by uploading a replacement or an addition to the queries specified with the current one.
 Metrics will then be available from `<application-root>/metrics`.

 ## Downloading the release

-You can find all the releases on the [Releases page](https://github.com/oracle/weblogic-monitoring-exporter/releases).
+You can find all the releases on the [Releases page](https://github.com/oracle/weblogic-monitoring-exporter/releases/).

 To download the web application `wls-exporter.war` and put your configuration file into the WAR, download the `getXXX.sh` script, which is provided with each release and also can be downloaded from the Releases page, and then run: